Find Out What Kind of Wealth Manager Is Right for You

 If you have a large number of real estate holdings, for instance, you might look for a wealth manager who specializes in real estate finance.

-Pillar doesn’t charge anything for any of our extra services.
+Pillar Wealth Management doesn’t charge anything for any of our extra services.
 It’s all included in the simple fee (we are fee-only).

 This is why working with a wealth manager who believes in passive management over active management is one critical decision that high net worth clients must consider making.

-The Most Critical Issue When Choosing a Wealth Manager
+The Most Critical Issue When Choosing a Wealth Management Firm

 Your most critical issue is not investment performance.
 It’s also not all the extra services the wealth manager might offer.